DallanQ/lotr_duel_for_middle_earth/Manual.md

 From the central play area, choose an **available** card, meaning one that is not partially covered by any other cards.
 Then, play it in front of you or discard it.

-> tan and brown cards arranged in rows.
+> image of a tan and brown cards arranged in rows.
 With a green mark check showing the available cards.

 ##### PLAY THE CARD IN FRONT OF YOU (PAGE 3)

 Pay the card cost, if any (see page 4), and place it in your pay area.
-You may immediately benefit from its effect. (see page 5).
+You may immediately benefit from its effect.
+(see page 5).

 *Note: Stack cards in front of you by color, making sure you can steill see their effects.*